-I am writing this letter as a response to several allegations either about me or about the work of Gospel for Asia that at one time or another have surfaced on the internet.
+I am writing this letter as a response to several allegations either about me or about the legitimacy of GFA World that at one time or another have surfaced on the internet.
 As we work in areas where anti-Christian sentiment can often be found, it is not uncommon for wrong information about us, or about what we do, to be circulated.
 Every servant of God faces this kind of thing at one time or another.

 Sometimes it has happened in the form of misinformation campaigns.
 Those who oppose the Gospel portray the ministry in a scandal as an opportunity to slow down our sharing the love of Christ with others.

 Something like this happened a few years ago, when a report in an Indian newspaper made its way onto the internet stating that police had raided my home in India, arrested me and accused me of fraud.
 Interestingly enough, I was attending a conference in southern California on the same day the report stated that I had been arrested.
 The newspaper that had first published the report later printed a notice that it was misinformation.
 The very officials who had reportedly organized the raid also confirmed the report was a scam and that there was no financial negligence.
 Eventually this article was pulled from distribution, but it took a good deal of time and energy to bring the truth to light—time lost for the advancement of God's Kingdom.

 Then, too, there was a time when I was shocked to learn of an email supposedly sent by Dr. Joseph D'Souza, the co-director of Operation Mobilisation International, declaring that GFA and I were using foreign funds to convert Hindus to Christianity and thus bring problems to the nation of India.
 I immediately contacted Dr. D'Souza and learned that he did not send it out and that he had no idea how it happened.
 Later our office traced the email to an "anti-Christian propaganda cell" in Bangalore.
 Somehow this group had used his email address for their misinformation campaign.